mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Even with advanced technology, the jump drive has its limits.
 The next step
-up, commonly called the ‘hop’ drive, is capable of much further distances.
+up, commonly called the 'hop' drive, is capable of much further distances.
 ```

 ```